AhmedNasserSh/LightSwiftPager/README.md

 # LightSwiftPager

-A simple  Light framework for creating Slideing viewcontrollers for ios
+A   Light framework for creating Slideing viewcontrollers for ios

 ### Installing

 via CocoaPods

 ```
-platform :ios, '8.0'
+platform :ios, '9.0'
 pod 'LightSwiftPager'
 use_frameworks!
 ```